cleitonsouza01/trade/docs/api/trade.md

 A portfolio of assets.

 A portfolio is a collection of Accumulator objects.
-It can receive Operation objects and update the corresponding accumulators.
+It can receive Occurrence subclass objects and update the its accumulators with them.

 ### Attributes:
 + assets: A dict {Asset.symbol: Accumulator}.